Lancekc83/Eynzo/README.md

 Before you proceed by  installing this software, you accept all responsibility and liability for anything that might occur while you use it.
 I and other contributors to this fork are not liable.
 Use at your own risk.

 ******************************************************************************************************************************************************************
-This  Testing-OnRails-089-OP_Edit-LQR as the name implies, has an op_edit buit in.
+This  Testing-OnRails-089-OP_Edit-LQR

-You can toggle LQR True from False.

-I use op_edit for this purpose ONLY.
-Some of the params may not work.

-Camera Offset option does not work.

 with this LQR FORK

--LQR ON (need to toggle True)
+-LQR ON (need to toggle True) using Op_edit

 -Steer Ratio 19.33 ( Bypassed SR Learner )

--Right Hugging when in Lanefull Mode

--AutoDelete of LiveParameters every 2 minutes ( it always regenerate after initial deletion)
+-AutoDelete of LiveParameters every 30 seconds

--Accord drives the BEST after a FRESH deletion of LiveParamaeters.

-To go back to stock camera offset

-sed -i '/CAMERA_OFFSET/s/-0.53/0.06/' /data/openpilot/selfdrive/controls/lib/lane_planner.py && reboot
+- (NEW) Longer Calibration time from 1 minute to 5-7 minutes

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To run op_edit.py  do this.